BalloonBox-Inc/near-oracle-algorithm/README.md

 ## At a Glance

-NEARoracle is an oracle for credit scoring designed for the web3 community.
+NearOracle is an oracle for credit scoring designed for the web3 community.
 The oracle returns a numerical score affirming users' credibility and trustworthiness in the web3 space.
-The DApp was designed with one specific use case in mind: unsecured P2P lending, which is facilitating lending and borrowing of crypto loans.
+The dApp was designed with one specific use case in mind: unsecured P2P lending: facilitating lending and borrowing of crypto loans.

-The DApp works as follow:
+The dApp works as follow:

-- it acquires user's financial data by integrating with two validators ([Plaid](https://dashboard.plaid.com/overview) & [Coinbase](https://developers.coinbase.com/))
+- it acquires user's financial data by integrating with three validators ([Plaid](https://dashboard.plaid.com/overview), [Coinbase](https://developers.coinbase.com/), and [Covalent](https://www.covalenthq.com/))
-- it runs an algorithm on given data to compute a score representing the financial health of a user
+- it runs a credit scoring algorithm on given data to compute a score representing the financial health of a user
 - it writes the score to the NEAR Protocol blockchain via a Wasm smart contract build using the Rust `NEAR SDK`

 Ultimately, this will incentivize on-chain traffic, it will affirm the reputation of those users requesting a credit score, and it will execute a credit score check to validate their credibility, while also preserving their privacy.